berkay-onder/ELMoForManyLangs/README.md

 ## Technique Details

-We use the same hyperparameter settings as [Peters et al. (2018)](https://arxiv.org/abs/1802.05365) for biLM and the character CNN.
+We use the same hyperparameter settings as [Peters et al. (2018)](https://arxiv.org/abs/1802.05365) for the biLM and the character CNN.
 We train their parameters
-on a set of 20 million words data randomly sampled from the raw text released by the shared task (wikidump + common crawl) for each language.
+on a set of 20-million-words data randomly sampled from the raw text released by the shared task (wikidump + common crawl) for each language.
-We largely based ourselves on the released code of [AllenNLP](https://allennlp.org/), but made the following changes:
+We largely based ourselves on the code of [AllenNLP](https://allennlp.org/), but made the following changes:

-* We support unicode character;
+* We support unicode characters;
 * We use the *sample softmax* technique to make training on large vocabulary feasible ([Jean et al., 2015](https://arxiv.org/abs/1412.2007)).
 However, we use a window of words surrounding the target word